Pontoon boats, aka ‘party barges,’ are one of the best kinds of boats a water-loving person can own.

 Tow Rope

-The length and tensile strength of your tow rope matter a lot when it comes to tubing.
-Always select ropes that are between 50 to 65 feet in length – not any more or less.
-This is especially important if you’re going to tow the tube at faster speeds.
+The length and tensile strength of your tow rope matter greatly when towing tubing.
+Always select ropes between 50 and 65 feet in length—not more or less.
+This is especially important if you tow the tube at faster speeds.

-Also, make sure you’ve got a strong enough rope, as tubing requires more tensile strength.
-For a one-person towable, buy a rope that has at least 1500 lbs of tensile strength.
+Also, ensure a strong rope, as tubing requires more tensile strength.
+For a one-person towable, buy a rope with at least 1500 lbs of tensile strength.

 Towable

 Of course, you need an appropriate inflatable towable for tubing.
-If your boat doesn’t have the required horsepower, consider getting a one or two-person tube.
-And if you’ve got children who want you or another adult to ride beside them, consider a multi-person tube.
+If your boat doesn’t have the required horsepower, consider getting a one- or two-person tube.
+Consider a multi-person tube if you have children who want you or another adult to ride beside them.

 Protective Tubing Gear

-Don’t forget to buy some protective gear for tubing.
-This includes life jackets and water tubing helmets, especially if you’ve got kids tubing together.
-This is because injuries due to heads knocking into each other are very common on multi-person tubes.
+Remember to buy protective gear for tubing, including life jackets and water tubing helmets, especially if you’re taking your kids tubing together.
+Head injuries due to knocking into each other are very common on multi-person tubes.

 Tying the Tube to Your Pontoon